OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 > The **Join** button is only supported in Outlook on the web, Mac, Android, and iOS.

 1. Create a [new GitHub issue](https://github.com/OfficeDev/office-js/issues/new).
-1. Set the **Title** of the new issue to "Register the online-meeting template for my-service", replacing `my-service` with your service name.
+1. Set the **Title** of the new issue to "Outlook: Register the online-meeting template for my-service", replacing `my-service` with your service name.
 1. In the issue body, replace the existing text with the string you set in the `newBody` or similar variable from the [Implement adding online meeting details](#implement-adding-online-meeting-details) section earlier in this article.
 1. Click **Submit new issue**.